 Innovation in research on these hematological malignancies has led to the development of molecular targets and the design of new therapies that have modified the treatment of other tumors, such as the advance in the application of advanced therapies, such as CAR-T cells, in basic research and clinical application.

-In the Hemato-Oncology Program at Cima we have focused on research into the most prevalent hematological diseases with the greatest impact and social relevance, such as leukemias, lymphomas and myelomas.
+In the Hemato-Oncology Program at Cima, we have focused on researching the most prevalent hematological diseases with the most significant impact and social relevance, such as leukemias, lymphomas, and myelomas.
 Some of our researchers have a long experience in this field, being leaders of recognized international prestige.

-The interaction between scientists and physicians at the Clínica Universidad de Navarra allows us to develop high-impact translational projects that can lead to examples of personalized medicine.
+Our research is integrated into the Onco-Hematology Research Area of the Cancer Center Clínica Universidad de Navarra.
+This union strengthens the interaction between scientists and doctors from the Clínica Universidad de Navarra to develop high-impact translational projects that can lead to examples of personalized medicine.

 Objectives of our program